-There are many worthwhile and eligible programs and projects that are considered for funding each year.
-To assist the City in determining which projects are funded, a Citizens Advisory Committee (CAC), comprised of community members and Community Development (CD) staff meets to make funding recommendations to the City Manager.
-CD oversees all project administration, including oversight of construction administration, invoicing, and Davis Bacon wage rates.
-CD also regularly meets with area service providers and community partners to ensure that the needs of partner organizations and their clients are being met.
+To assist the City in determining which projects are funded, a Citizens Advisory Committee (CAC), comprised of community members and Community Development (CD) staff, meets to make funding recommendations to the City Manager.
+Public meetings and hearings are held regularly with advance notice to the public.